 until the cheese is melted and bubbly!

-A little marinara tomato sauce on the side…mmmm!
+A little tomato sauce on the side…mmmm!

 Grilled polenta pieces also make beautiful caramelized onion topped appetizers…